cmiles/PiSlicedDayPhotos/README.md

 	```
 	chmod +x PiSlicedDayPhotos
 	```
- - Run the program as a service: Edit the pisliceddayphotos.service and replace [Your Directory Here], copy it to /etc/systemd/system/, start and follow the service to check for any errors:
+ - Run the program as a service: Edit the pisliceddayphotos.service replacing [Your Directory Here], copy it to /etc/systemd/system/, start and follow the service to check for any errors:
 	```
 	nano pisliceddayphotos.service
 	sudo cp pisliceddayphotos.service /etc/systemd/system/